 The panel also studied a selection of theses.
 The panel studied the work and the assessment forms of 10 students, based on a provided list of graduates between 2017-2018.
 For this selection, the panel used the opportunity to select a lower number of theses as described in the NVAO framework when there is significant overlap between the assessed programmes in a single site visit.
-In the case of the bachelor's programme Astronomy, this overlap consists of a shared Board of Examiners with the master's programme Astronomy, as well as alignment of assessment procedures with the (Applied) Physics Board of Examiners and an overlap in teaching staff between all six programmes.
+In the case of the bachelor's programme Applied Physics, this overlap consists of a shared Board of Examiners with the master's programme Applied Physics and the bachelor's and master's programme of Physics, as well as alignment of assessment procedures with the Astronomy Board of Examiners and an overlap in teaching staff between all six programmes.
 A variety of topics and tracks and a diversity of examiners were included in the selection.
 The project manager and panel chair assured that the distribution of grades in the selection matched the distribution of grades of all available theses.